Dana Ewell: Background

 Dana Ewell was the younger of two children born to Glee Ethel (née Mitchell) (b.
 1935) and Dale Alan Ewell (b.
 1932).
 Dale Ewell was a United States Air Force veteran turned multi-millionaire businessman who specialized in the sale of small airplanes with his company, Western Piper Sales, Inc. Glee Ewell had devoted much of her life to philanthropy and public service, briefly acting as a Spanish translator for the CIA in the 1950s and later holding a seat at the State Bar of California committee that evaluated prospective judges.

-Ewell graduated from San Joaquin Memorial High School in 1989.
+Dana Ewell graduated from San Joaquin Memorial High School in 1989.
 His sister, Tiffany Ann (b.
-1967), a few weeks shy of her 25th birthday at the time of her death, was a graduate student, while Ewell himself had earned a finance degree from the Santa Clara University (SCU).
+1967), a few weeks shy of her 25th birthday at the time of her death, was a graduate student, while Dana Ewell himself had earned a finance degree from the Santa Clara University (SCU).

-Ewell's parents had substantial investments in the stock market and local farmland.
+Dana Ewell's parents had substantial investments in the stock market and local farmland.
 Although the family was financially well off, the elder Ewells lived a relatively modest lifestyle and avoided flaunting their wealth, which was estimated at $7–8 million (equivalent to about $14.8 to $16.8 million in 2022).

-During Ewell's time at college, he had been attributing his father's accomplishments to himself and was posing as a wealthy entrepreneur when he actually had no such experience.
+During Dana Ewell's time at college, he had been attributing his father Dale's accomplishments to himself, and he was posing as a wealthy entrepreneur when he actually had no business experience.
 A Santa Clara newspaper and SCU's yearbook both had printed stories on Ewell in 1990, depicting him as "a self-made millionaire” who was enjoying the luxuries afforded by his nonexistent business success.
 After learning about Ewell's lies, his parents modified their estate plan.
 Extended family believed that Dale Ewell planned on ending his financial support for his son after his college graduation, a possible motive for the murders.
-Ewell was pursuing a career in investment banking at the time of the murders.
+Dana Ewell was pursuing a career in investment banking at the time of the murders.